-Oh that’s a beautiful relationship.
-He’s my best friend and we’re writing music actually, he’s been sending me amounts of ideas and so what you can expect from Rowan and I is something very special again.
-He’s a special person, he’s a special friend of mine and all I can say is that the next project I think everybody should look out because it’s going to be coming on very cool and it’s going to be coming on very soon.
+Oh, that’s a beautiful relationship.
+He’s my best friend, and we’re writing music; actually, he’s been sending me amounts of ideas, and so what you can expect from Rowan and me is something very special again.
+He’s a special person, he’s a special friend of mine, and all I can say is that the next project I think everybody should look out because it’s going to be coming on very cool and it’s going to be coming on very soon.

 Do you already have some release schedule for that project?

-At the moment no because we’re talking about Lynch Mob, I’m trying to accommodate everybody, I’m trying to make things work within my own personal life to make everything work.
-So time schedule I would say 2011?
+At the moment, no, because we’re talking about Lynch Mob, I’m trying to accommodate everybody.
+I’m trying to make things work within my personal life to make everything work.
+So time schedule, I would say 2011?

-Okay we have to wait that until next year.
-By the way, where is actually Rowan living at this time?
+Okay, we have to wait for that until next year.
+By the way, where is Rowan living at this time?

-He’s in L.A., he’s doing great, he’s doing his thing with his band DC4 and he’s been sending me great ideas with this drummer from Devon, England, his name is Ryan Snow.
-He’s a fucking catch man, he’s really a special drummer, I mean I’m talking about creative drumming, percussion drumming and then Rowan sends me these little ideas and they’ve been sending and sending and sending and everything, so I just have to get involved in it.
-Once I find the right place and my right headspace, it’s going to be very special, and that project will be called something other than Violets Demise … but we’ll see “laughs”
+He’s in L.A., doing great, doing his thing with his band DC4, and he’s been sending me great ideas with this drummer from Devon, England; his name is Ryan Snow.
+He’s a fucking catch man, and he’s a special drummer.
+I mean, I’m talking about creative drumming, percussion drumming, and then Rowan sends me these little ideas, and they’ve been sending and sending and sending and everything, so I just have to get involved in it.
+Once I find the right place and my right headspace, it’s going to be very special, and that project will be called something other than Violets Demise … but we’ll see “laughs.”

-Did you hear that some of your and Rowan’s old stuff old stuff from the 90’s is finally going to be released?
+Did you hear that some of your and Rowan’s old stuff from the ’90s is finally going to be released?

 It seems that we have to leave the venue very soon.
 Is there still something you want to say for your fans?

 All right….
-Yeah, all I can say people is that I love you very, very much.
-Oni Logan stands for music, soul and power and peace.
-All the best to you all, thank you for coming to all the shows here in Europe, I appreciate it.
+Yeah, all I can say, people, is that I love you very, very much.
+Oni Logan stands for music, soul and power, and peace.
+Thank you for coming to all the shows here in Europe.
+I appreciate it all the best to you all.
 We’ll see you the next time around.
 Thank you.

-LIVE PICTURES FROM LYNCH MOB SHOW IN GOTHEMBURG!
+LIVE PICTURES FROM LYNCH MOB SHOW IN GOTHENBURG!